Zettlr/zettlr-docs/docs/en/reference/settings.md

 Always remember to adapt your regular expression so that it matches what the ID generator spits out.
 To successfully identify the ID with the pattern, `%Y-%M-%D_%h:%m:%s`, Zettlr would need the following regular expression: `(\d{4}-\d{2}-\d{2}_\d{2}:\d{2}:\d{2})`.
 If you use `%uuid4`, you can use the following RegEx: `[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89aAbB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}`.

-You can test both the generation of IDs and the detection of them by clicking the Test button below the text fields.
-Zettlr will then generate an ID and immediately tries to match it using your custom regular expression.
-Whether or not Zettlr was able to detect the ID will be indicated.

 ### Display